Mokashaa/ASUMobiCarG50/README.md

 Detailed description of the car will be added in the wiki when we finish each phase of the implementation.

 # You can watch 1st video for the car here : https://youtu.be/BuMWu1vVa2c
+# Also you can watch the video of the Line following version here : https://youtu.be/8jujmvuGttY

 # Team Members: